kallaway/100-days-of-code/log.md

 **Thoughts**: The append and prepend methods in JQuery has been tricky in the resume project.
 I finished the resume project today.

 **Link(s) to work**: [frontend-nanodegree-resume](https://github.com/akarsh/frontend-nanodegree-resume)

+## Day 2: 04 January, 2018

+**Today's Progress**: Reading interview book

+**Thoughts**: I am able to understand how the interview process goes on in a company

+## Day 3: 05 January, 2018

+**Today's Progress**: Chapter 5 from Book 1 of Android Application Development

+**Thoughts**: I understood how to debug in Android Studio using debugger tool and reading logs from Logcat